Probability and Statistics I

 Topic

-Session 10Distribution of the sum of independent random variables, Poisson process.
+Session 12Distribution of the sum of independent continuous random variables, convolution

-Session 13Relationship between central limit theorem and the law of large numbers.
+Session 13Central limit theorem and its relation to the law of large numbers